-A sense of doom, of dread, is where I currently reside.
-Through events of the past year I find myself here.
+A sense of doom, of dread is where I currently reside.
+I don’t know how or what happened, but I find myself here.
 Lost and alone.
-It forces me down those aforementioned unknown paths in this almost momentary eulogy of sorts.
+It also forces me down those unknown paths mentioned earlier in this almost momentary eulogy of sorts.
 You evaluate the past, present and future.
 It’s a moment of clarity, although perhaps one you never wanted or maybe just didn’t want to acknowledge.
 Perhaps an evaluation of where you are, where you have been and where you possibly may venture.
 These roads truly force you to evaluate just who you are, who you have been and possibly, who you may want to be.

 Life is a conundrum.
 A conundrum that is perpetually dissected, analyzed and incessantly searched for meaning, for truth…or maybe just for acceptance.
 I often look up to the stars with a true sense of wonder and adornment, but also with unfathomable respect and humility.
 Perhaps that is the greatest conundrum of all; that life truly is just by chance.
 That there is no divine path for us.
-Maybe Carl Sagan was correct in his writings that we are truly just specs of star dust who, by happen stance one celestial day, caught one hell of a break and evolved into this self-serving species that cannot resist taking photos of itself on a device that could truly help to change our collective fate, on this infinitely fortunate, one in a trillion, pale blue dot.
+Maybe Carl Sagan was correct in his writings that we are truly just specs of star dust who, by happen stance caught one hell of a break and evolved into the self-serving species that cannot resist taking photos of itself on a device that could truly help to change our collective fate, on this infinitely fortunate, one in a trillion pale blue dot.

 I guess…as I write this; I truly have no end game, no goal in mind.
 Just some random thoughts embedded within a broken man’s heart that have only now found its way to the surface.
 I want to feel grace, peace…hell, even that glowing sense of salvation and that it “will be ok, it’s Gods plan.”
 I don’t who or what “God” is, or even if he/she/it exists (I avoid certainties, assumptions and arrogance when it comes to matters such as this.)
 I can just never be sure of these things.
 Maybe that’s the gift bestowed upon me by stoic and sage mother; my sense of wonder.
 I never stop wondering.
 That’s definitely a double edge sword, but maybe that’s the point all the long.
 Perhaps “nothing gold can stay”, but why can’t one wonder where the gold went?
 And, why can’t one be fluid and malleable enough to chase that gold with an unbridled spirit?
 After all, isn’t that a life worth living?
-I’m not so sure that the universe is one large collaborative entity.
-I’d rather view it as a cohesive mess of tenacious evolutionary processes mixed with absolutely intentional masses of nothingness.
+The universe isn’t one big entity I do not believe.
+It’s a cohesive mess of happen stance evolutionary processes mixed with absolutely intentional masses of nothingness.
 However, somewhere in that disaster piece of carbon, oxygen, and lord knows whatever else is out there, life found a way to flourish.
 Why can’t I flourish within my own cosmic circle?
 The best gift of all just may be the foresight to accept our insignificance within the grand scheme, but yet understand and embrace our own impact upon our own galaxies gravitational pull – being my wife, children, family and friends.
-To be the best husband, father, son, brother, uncle friend I can possibly be.
+To be the best husband, father, son, brother, uncle, friend, I can possibly be.

 If life can find a way in the empty recesses of cold, dark and the unemotional void of space…then maybe I can find a way to reconcile all of these feelings (equally wanted and unwanted) and do my best to keep my car on the road and navigate the hairpin corners in this life we live.

 Dawn – Come Clarity